manderton/dragonfly-music/readme.md

 ### TODO
++ 'next' and 'previous' buttons for lists of songs
 + need an Angular or React single-page app interface so that music continues to play as you move around the app
 + need to fix multi-file upload
 + fix file permissions on AWS upload so not readable by the world